Pilks-pixel/Pilks-pixel/README.md

 ##  I’m Pete!

 ### :octocat: About
-- 👀 I’m a self taught full stack developer, who is passonate about programming and using technology to solve problems.
-I love learning, freqently pushing myself out of my comfort zone and enthusiastic about improving my craft.
+- 👀 I’m a self-taught full stack developer, who is passionate about programming and using technology to solve problems.
+I love learning, frequently pushing myself out of my comfort zone and I'm enthusiastic about improving my craft.

-- 👾 As well as coding I enjoy travel off the beaten track, retro video games , Studio Ghibli movies and reading.
+- 👾 As well as coding I enjoy travel off the beaten track, retro video games, Studio Ghibli movies and reading.

-- :computer: Check out my [portfolio](https://peterpilkington.com) for more on me & I’m currently learning **Typscript**
+- :computer: Check out my [portfolio](https://peterpilkington.com) for more on me & I’m currently learning **Typescript**

 <div align='center'>